Composition inherits from component, thus is accepts the same props and CSS Grid props on top.

 To specify a row size put its numeric value right after the row areas declaration.

-To specify a column size put a trailing slash (/
+To specify a column size put a trailing slash (/) and provide each column's dimensions after it.

 import { Composition } from 'atomic-layout'